SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

        * Evaluate each instance on a case-by-case basis.
        * ROs may, or may not, move a message that is worded as an explicit or implied request out of the room, at their discretion.
 If the RO does move it, they should make an effort to explain why, maintain the context of the discussion (e.g. add a message saying the discussion is about question X, with a link to it), and try to focus the new user on discussion of their question/issue.
        * ROs should explain to the user that, in the future, actual requests for action on posts the user is involved with are not permitted, but that discussions about their posts are permitted.
 However, explaining this should be secondary to actually addressing the user's concerns, even if the only thing that can be done is to point them at meta, suggest flagging, and/or that they use the contact page to contact SE.
-16. <a id="GEfM-no-boom"></a><a id="no-boom"></a>Do not post feedback on success (or failure) of a request.
+16. <a id="GEfM-no-boom" href="#GEfM-no-boom" class="hover-visible"></a><a id="no-boom"></a>Do not post feedback on success (or failure) of a request.
 (I.e., no "boom"ing.)
-17. <a id="GEfM-no-retag-so-can-hammer"></a><a id="noRetagHammer"></a>Do not request to re-tag a post so you can use your dupe-hammer.
+17. <a id="GEfM-no-retag-so-can-hammer" href="#GEfM-no-retag-so-can-hammer" class="hover-visible"></a><a id="noRetagHammer"></a>Do not request to re-tag a post so you can use your dupe-hammer.
-18. <a id="GEfM-no-mod-ping"></a>[Pinging moderators](https://meta.stackexchange.com/a/126990/158100) for anything that could be handled with a flag is not acceptable, nor is changing the topic of conversation with a moderator to be about a flaggable issue.
+18. <a id="GEfM-no-mod-ping" href="#GEfM-no-mod-ping" class="hover-visible"></a>[Pinging moderators](https://meta.stackexchange.com/a/126990/158100) for anything that could be handled with a flag is not acceptable, nor is changing the topic of conversation with a moderator to be about a flaggable issue.
 It is fine to *continue* a discussion topic introduced by a moderator, even if you beginning that discussion would otherwise not be permitted.

-<a id="GEfM-dont-moderate-users"></a><a id="noModUsers"></a>Don't moderate users:
+<a id="GEfM-dont-moderate-users" href="#GEfM-dont-moderate-users" class="hover-visible"></a><a id="noModUsers"></a>Don't moderate users:

-19. <a id="GEfM-moderate-post-not-user"></a><a id="modPost"></a>Moderate the post, not the user.
+19. <a id="GEfM-moderate-post-not-user" href="#GEfM-moderate-post-not-user" class="hover-visible"></a><a id="modPost"></a>Moderate the post, not the user.
 Keep the discussion on the merits of the post, not on behavior of the user.
-20. <a id="GEfM-dont-target-users"></a><a id="no-tar-users"></a>Targeting users for moderation requests is forbidden.
+20. <a id="GEfM-dont-target-users" href="#GEfM-dont-target-users" class="hover-visible"></a><a id="no-tar-users"></a>Targeting users for moderation requests is forbidden.
 Behavior will be considered user targeting at the discretion of the ROs.
     Basically, if you're moderating content and not users, this rule should not be an issue.
 The most common thing people do which runs contrary to this rule is to go through a user's profile pages looking for posts to moderate.
 You shouldn't do that, but if you do, then don't post requests in SOCVR about more than one post by the user.
     Keep in mind that we are concerned about both not actually targeting users, and not having the  *appearance* of targeting users.
 Thus, what's considered acceptable is conservative.
     What observable behavior actually constitutes user targeting is left up to the discretion of the ROs.
 Possible user targeting is detected automatically (some types), by the ROs going through requests, through reports by other users, etc. An RO will investigate suspected user targeting.
 Under most conditions, this will normally include asking you what's going on.